 You could say my fennel and artichokes have a bit of an aphid problem.

-So I was tempted to brew up my aphid annihilator and start squirting.
+So I was tempted to brew up my homemade, garlic and soap natural plant-based bug spray and start squirting.

 Hopefully not for long….

-My aphid problem is soon to be a Ladybird opportunity.
+My aphid problem is also a ladybird opportunity!

 I love Ladybirds.
 And despite their picture book appearances, and gentle reputation, don’t be fooled.